The 8 best Connectively (HARO) alternatives for connecting with journalists & sources

 Find the right people for your brand or media outlet using these growing HARO alternatives, according to the experts

-Connectively – formerly known as HARO, short of Help A Reporter Out – is pretty brilliant.
+Connectively – formerly known as HARO, short for Help A Reporter Out – is pretty brilliant.
 On the surface, Connectively fills a significant need for journalists and media sources to connect.
 However, as media evolves, so do the needs of journalists and sources.

 Here are some Connectively alternatives attempting to take the throne of the most prominent media sourcing platform.
 But wait…